pobacz/Currency-Converter/README.md

 # Currency Converter
 Basic application, where you can enter the volume and select required currency pair.
 You can choose between four currencies: GBP, EUR, USD, PLN.
+App created for training purposes.

 ## Demo
 [Currency Converter](https://pobacz.github.io/currency-converter/)